whitneyburton/portfolios/students/1608-back/noah-berman/mod2portfolio.md

 Little Shop!
 My group for this project involved four people (myself included) with very different attitudes towards coding styles, which made (makes?) for an interesting codebase.
 Writing this prior to the evaluation I'll be interested to see how our solutions are perceived.
 Still, we moved at a fairly steady clip, helped perhaps by having waffle cards and three other group members to keep us on our toes.
-Managed to get AWS/Paperclip up and running for image upload, followed by getting Stripe installed on the order pages.
+I was unfortunately at odds with another group member for a portion of the project -- I think I let the stress of the week and the election get to me in ways I didn't predict or bring up at the DTR.
+I wish I had worked harder to resolve this conflict earlier on in the project.
+Still: we managed to get AWS/Paperclip up and running for image upload, followed by getting Stripe installed on the order pages.
 We went down a unique path - making more of a Point of Sale app than a standard web store - and wound up with an interesting product.